SpiderLabs/OWASP-CRS-Documentation/metadata.rst

 Tags about rule classification
 ------------------------------

-There are two different types of tags regaurding rule classification.
+There are two different types of tags regarding rule classification.
 One type of tag carries over from CRS 2.x and one type has been added to CRS 3.
-The CRS 3 version can be more explanitory and allows for the capability to use SecRuleRemoveByTag more easily, whereas the CRS 2 versions give information in a more succicent manner and are used for anomaly scoring purposes.
+The CRS 3 version can be more explanatory and allows for the capability to use SecRuleRemoveByTag more easily, whereas the CRS 2 versions give information in a more succinct manner and are used for anomaly scoring purposes.

 The CRS 2.x rule classifications are indicated by tags starting with 'OWASP_CRS'.
-They are deliminated by the forward slash (/) and will always have three parts.
+They are delimited by the forward slash (/) and will always have three parts.
 The sections get more specific as you progress through the string where the third section will always be the most specific.
 The following are a list of all the current CRS 2.x type tags that are used in CRS.

 .. code-block:: bash